Philippines travel requirements 2024: What travelers need to know

 What service businesses and restaurants are open in the Philippines?
 Markets and groceries, which are considered essential businesses, remained open throughout the duration of the community quarantine in the Philippines.

-Restaurants are permitted to accept dine-ins.
-Malls, personal care services, and entertainment establishments are also back in business following health and safety protocols.
+Restaurants, malls, personal care services, entertainment establishments, hotels, resorts, and other accommodation establishments are also back in business following health and safety protocols.

 Do I need to provide proof of vaccination or a negative test to enter or stay at hotels, resorts, and other accommodation establishments in the Philippines?
 Most accommodation establishments in the Philippines no longer require a proof of vaccination or a negative Covid test.